Research Advisory Board

 Our volunteer Research Advisory Board members represent the UK higher education fundraising industry and are guiding the study’s research questions, communications and recommendations.
 They are charged with challenging assumptions, keeping an open mind to results and bringing the perspective of practitioners to the project.

-Since founding Holly Palmer Consulting in 2016, she has presented at industry conferences on topics including creating a relationship fundraising culture, how to improve donor retention and how to design a meaningful alumni research study.
+Holly regularly presents at sector conferences on topics including how to create a relationship fundraising culture, how to improve donor retention and how to design a meaningful alumni research study.

-Sophie is starting a PhD in October 2018, and will be researching consumer vulnerability in the context of LGBT identity at Strathclyde Business School in Glasgow.
-She is a graduate of Abertay University, and will (fingers crossed) graduate in November with an MSc from the University of Strathclyde.
+Sophie started her PhD in October 2018 and is researching consumer vulnerability in the context of LGBT identity at Strathclyde Business School in Glasgow.
+She is a graduate of Abertay University, and has also graduated with an MSc from the University of Strathclyde.

 Lee has particular expertise in Raiser’s Edge, Alteryx and Tableau software and is the architect behind our trademark interactive ‘survey explorers’ that bring client survey results to life.
 But don’t let his technical expertise fool you!
 Lee regularly engages with industry issues, trends and debates, contributing to research and think-pieces on fundraising ethics, strategy, regulation and innovation.